Connect to an External Keycloak Instance

 # Conclusion

-You should now have a working Entando instance using an external Keycloak server.
+This should result in a working Entando instance that is connected to an external Keycloak server.